Lat/Long to GeoJSON Converter

 The parser splits the input text on newlines and processes each non-empty line as a coordinate pair.
 It detects the delimiter (comma, space, or tab) and extracts two numeric values.
 The first value is treated as latitude and the second as longitude.
 Each pair is wrapped in a GeoJSON Point Feature with an empty properties object, and all features are collected into a FeatureCollection.

-After conversion, you can view the points on a map to verify their positions, or use the pretty printer to format the output for documentation.
+After conversion, you can view the points on a map to verify their positions, or use the JSON.stringify(result, null, 2) to format the output for documentation.